History of Toronto Island Airport: Construction

 The first proposal to build an airport was made in June 1929 by the Toronto Harbour Commission.
 The Commission proposed a four-stage plan, starting with an "air harbour" for seaplanes, while the final stages proposed filling the then-regatta course lagoon between the sandbar and Hanlan's Point.
 Toronto City Council at that time agreed to the "air harbour" but "in no way-either by implication or suggestion- implies approval of the ultimate development of a combined air harbour and airport."
-In 1935, in a different environment, City Council received approval from the Government of Canada under prime minister R. B. Bennett to spend $976,000 ($ in dollars) on a tunnel across the Gap and construction began, with the idea that the tunnel would make the airport feasible.
-Council itself approved the tunnel and airport projects on August 8, 1935, by a vote of 15–7, against the opposition of Toronto mayor Sam McBride.
+In 1935, in a different environment, City Council received approval from the Government of Canada under prime minister Richard Bedford Bennett to spend $976,000 ($ in dollars) on a tunnel across the Gap and construction began, with the idea that the tunnel would make the airport feasible.
+Council itself approved the tunnel and airport projects on August 8, 1935, by a vote of 15–7, against the opposition of Toronto mayor Samuel McBride.
 That fall, after construction began, a federal election was held and William Lyon Mackenzie King was elected as prime minister.
 King's government reversed the previous government's decision, cancelling the tunnel project.
 Over $106,000 ($ in dollars) was paid out for already-completed work and putting the site back to its original condition.

 In 1936, mayor McBride died and the largest opponent to the airport was gone.
 Trans-Canada Air Lines was expected to begin operations in 1937, so in November 1936, City Council formed an "Advisory Airport Committee" to advise on where to build a municipal airport.
 The committee proposed several locations and of these two were approved by the Government of Canada, which agreed to fund one-quarter of the project.
 The two sites were the Island and Malton, north-west of Toronto.
 A seaplane and land airport would be built at the island, and an auxiliary field was to be built at Malton.
 The project would fill in the regatta lagoon and extend the airport site on both the east and west sides.
 The total cost building both airports was estimated at $1.9 million, ($ in dollars) of which $1 million would be spent by the City of Toronto government.

 The proposal split council.
 Mayor William D. Robbins advocated the building of both air fields, as proposed.
 Councillor Ralph Day urged that the City drop the Island Airport to save money on the basis that two air fields were not needed.
 Councillor Smith led a faction that opposed building on the Island entirely.
 Other factions wanted to hold off approval until the Government of Canada agreed to pay a bigger share, or do further study, or build the island airport only.
 On July 9, 1937, after two days of debate, City Council voted 14–7 to approve the construction of both airports.